 Specialists in the colonial coinage of Spanish America as well as shipwreck coins and artifacts of all nations.
 In addition to publishing several catalogs per year, Mr. Sedwick is a regular vendor at major international coin shows, including FUN, CICF, and ANA.

-Investing in Collectible Tangible Assets
+Investing Time in Collectible Tangible Assets

 by Cori Sedwick Downing